Saraj05/alx-zero_day/README.md

 a not empty readme file
+updated it now